Engineered Hardwood vs. Solid Hardwood Flooring: Key Differences

 What is Solid Hardwood Flooring?

 Solid hardwood flooring is a solid piece of wood.
-It can be sanded and refinished many times over its lifespan.
+You can sand and refinish it many times over its lifespan.

 Pros of Solid Hardwood Flooring